-In this article you will learn about the AppManager log-in process, the app structure, its various pages and how you can navigate through them.
+In this article you will learn about the Progress AppManager log-in process, the app structure, its various pages and how you can navigate through them.
 The AppManager Mobile Apps for Android and iOS have an identical design while the Windows Phone app has some differences in the user interface caused by the Modern UI design guidelines.
 In the sections below you can see screen shots from all three platforms.

 Before you can log into the AppManager mobile app, you first need to sign up as an AppManager account user and acquire a username and a password.
 That starts with the AppManager account administrator sending an email to the email address that you will use when you use the AppManager mobile app on a device.
 If you do not have a user account visit the Signing Up and Installing AppManager App article.

 When you first start the AppManager mobile app, you see the Login page.
 Logging in is a straight-forward process.
 You need to fill in your username and password and tap Login.
 In the Windows Phone app you have to tap the tick icon at the bottom of the screen.

 Remember, your username always matches the email address where you received your AppManager account invitation.

 If you have forgotten your password or you simply wish to change it, you can request a password reset from this page.
 To do that, tap Forgot Password.
 This starts the password reset process.
 You can read more about this process in the Resetting Your Password article.